 1. In general.
 Section 408(b)(2)(C) of FFDCA provides that EPA shall apply an additional tenfold (10X) margin of safety for infants and children in the case of threshold effects to account for prenatal and postnatal toxicity and the completeness of the database on toxicity and exposure unless EPA determines based on reliable data that a different margin of safety will be safe for infants and children.
 This additional margin of safety is commonly referred to as the FQPA Safety Factor (SF).
 In applying this provision, EPA either retains the default value of 10X, or uses a different additional safety factor when reliable data available to EPA support the choice of a different factor.

 2. Prenatal and postnatal sensitivity.
 There is no evidence of increased qualitative or quantitative susceptibility following in utero exposure in rats and rabbits or following pre and/or postnatal exposure in rats.

 Fluroxypyr is neither a developmental nor a reproductive toxicant in rats.
-Fluroxypyr has been evaluated for potential developmental effects in the rat and rabbit (gavage administration).
+Fluroxypyr has been evaluated for potential developmental effects in the Start Printed Page 29705rat and rabbit (gavage administration).
 Maternal toxicity included death in rats and rabbits.
 There were no developmental effects in the rat, and while abortions were observed in the rabbit, they occurred only at the limit dose.

 3. Conclusion.
 EPA has determined that reliable data show the safety of infants and children would be adequately protected if the FQPA SF were reduced to 1X.
 That decision is based on the following findings: